Skip to main content

 On the next page, ensure that Enable Gamification is checked on.

-The text fields are used to determine how many points each action is worth.
+The Points text fields are used to determine how many points each action is worth.
 Make sure to save your changes when finished.

 You can also click on the badges to change the icon, name, and number of points required to earn it.